 Here’s a hypothetical: you’ve allocated your budget for the year and barely have any funds left for marketing.
-You probably feel like you’re stranded on an island (and not the holiday kind).
+You probably feel like you’re stranded on an island (not the holiday kind).
 How can you draw in customers and increase your revenue without marketing dollars?

 What you need is a survival kit of sorts—some easy ways to market your business on a tiny budget.
-Here are eight great ideas:
+Here are 25 great ideas:

 1. Get blogging!

 Blogging is the cheapest, most efficient way to keep readers and consumers engaged and up to date with what’s going on with your business and the industry.

 Use your expertise to create unique content that’s helpful to your customers, and from there you can build a readership.

 Start with 1-3 high-quality, well-researched posts a month, and add an email signup on your blog so you can build an audience of dedicated readers.

 Be patient: This strategy can take several months of consistent content creation to pay off.